The Barn Theatre, Southwick Community Centre.

 Reviewer: Sheena Campbell

-Having seen it, I can only describe it as a rollercoaster – one minute packed with side-splitting laughs, the next truly moving.
-All 17 scenes are based on real interviews with real women pf all ages and this makes this a truly intriguing piece of theatre.
+Having seen it, I can only describe it as an emotional rollercoaster – one minute packed with side-splitting laughs, the next truly moving.
+All 17 scenes are based on real interviews with real women of all ages and this makes this a truly intriguing piece of theatre.
 It also means most women would be able to identify with at least one of the scenes (the group of women sitting behind me seemed to identify with nearly all of them).

 Some scenes, including Hair, performed by Anna Quick and My Angry Vagina performed by Sarah Frost, evoked knowing laughs from women in audience who undoubtedly recognised their own experiences.
 Others, particularly My Vagina was My Village, left the audience in stunned silence for moments afterwards.
 As a young actress, Addie Marten handled the sensitive nature of this monologue – the account of a women who had been raped – admirably.